 by Heather McGreevy

-What do you make of the latest social media tool?
-Is it too much to handle or is this the future?
-Leave your thoughts below in our comment box
+What do you make of the ‘x-ray vision’?
+Leave your thoughts below in the comment box.